Reporting Requirements and Correspondence

 Grantees are responsible to the RWJF for at least two reports each year: the annual (narrative) report, and the financial report.
 In some cases, more frequent financial reports may be requested.

-The financial report is likewise due a month after the anniversary of the grant’s start date.
+The financial report is likewise due 60 days after the anniversary of the grant’s start date.
 This report is usually sent directly to RWJF by the financial section of your institution’s sponsored projects or research office.
 Make sure that you get a copy of this report so that you may ensure that funds are being expended as planned.

 If you leave your institution for any reason, final financial and narrative reports are due, no matter how far along in your award you were at the time of departure.